b0o/mapx.nvim/README.md

 Create commands easily with the `cmd` and `cmdbang` functions.
-The `cmdbang` function only differs from the `cmd` function in that it creates a function with a bang which overwrites a previously defned function with the same name.
+The `cmdbang` function only differs from the `cmd` function in that it creates a function with a bang which overwrites a previously defined function with the same name.

 ```lua